 As he that taketh away a garment in cold weather, and as vinegar upon nitre, so is he that singeth songs to an heavy heart.

 Here is inspired wisdom for caring for the discouraged.
 It does not matter what your mother taught you or what you read in a psychology book.
-Here is advice from heaven for loving hurting people.
+Here is advice from heaven for loving people that are hurting.
 You may think your cheerful approach should lift their spirits, but you might as well steal their coat in cold weather or ruin niter with vinegar.
 You are a miserable comforter, and your poor friend would be better off without you.

 If you love figures of speech, there are four in this proverb.
 There are two similes, one metaphor, and a metonym to be analyzed.
 The words “heavy heart” are a metonym, which are substituted for a discouraged and troubled person.
 There is more than just a heart involved, for the proverb is dealing with a grieving person.
 The substitution of “heavy heart” for the grieving person shortens the sentence but magnifies the point.